lansinghd/ADVi3pp-User-Manual/LCD-Touch-Screen-Manual.md

 * Press the **Back** button the restart the process, or on the **Checkmark** button to save the settings.
 They are saved in the EEPROM memory of the motherboard.

-## XYZ motors
+### XYZ motors

-This tool helps you adjust adjust the number of steps per millimeter for the X, Y and Z motors.
+This tool helps you to adjust the number of steps per millimeter for the X, Y and Z motors.
 There is no need to do this more than once, except if you change some mechanical parts.

 **Important**: *These parameters (number of steps per millimeter) are directly derived from the mechanical parts of the printer (the step motor, ...)
 Unless you change these parts (like the motors), there is no need to change this parameter.
 The default values are `81`, `81`, and `400.5`.*